Peony, Immaculee Seeds and Plants, Flowers

 The peony or paeony () is any flowering plant in the genus Paeonia, the only genus in the family Paeoniaceae.
 Peonies are native to Asia, Europe, and Western North America.
 Scientists differ on the number of species that can be distinguished, ranging from 25 to 40, although the current consensus describes 33 known species.
 The relationships between the species need to be further clarified.

 Peonies are popular garden plants in temperate regions.
-Herbaceous peonies are also sold as cut flowers on a large scale, although generally only available in late spring and early summer.
+Herbaceous peonies are also sold as cut flowers on a large scale, although they generally are only available in late spring and early summer.

 by Amanda